isomerpages/moe-fuhuapri/_general-information/School Vendors/School Canteen.md

 <p><strong>Interview and Food Tasting:</strong>
 <br>Only shortlisted applicants will be notified for an interview and are
 required to provide food sampling for the School Canteen Committee at the applicant’s own expense.
-Successful applicant will be expected to commence operation of the stall from 1 March 2025.
-Please contact the school’s Administration Manager, Ms Sangeetha Nadarajaan at&nbsp;6563-4370 for any clarifications.</p>
+Please contact the school’s Administration Manager, Ms Loy Choi Khuan at&nbsp;6563-4370 for any clarifications.</p>
 <p><strong>How to get there:</strong>
 <br><strong>Nearest MRT</strong>: Jurong East Station</p>
 <p><strong>Bus Services:</strong>